target/pod-reaper/README.md

 ## Logging
 Pod reaper has two logging messages.
 It logs the pod name and a detailed reason for a reap (determined by the rules) when attempting to reap a pod.
 It also logs a pod name and an error when a pod fails to be deleted.
 There are race conditions that may result in pods failing to delete such as the pod terminating on its own or another process/reaper killing the pod.
+`Reaping Pod hello-world-42561140c8367 because has been running for 20h43m24.800555528s AND was flagged for chaos` The above had two rules: a maximum run duration of 2 minutes, and a chaos chance.
+The pod met both rules and was reaped.

 ## Implemented Rules